 Residents on the cardiothoracic rotation are involved in the anesthetic management of a variety of surgeries.
-These include: coronary artery bypass grafts; pediatric and adult valve repair or replacement; congenital heart repair (cyanotic and non-cyanotic); insertion of ventricular assist or artificial heart devices; and heart, lung and heart-lung transplantation.
+These include: coronary artery bypass grafts; valve repair or replacement; congenital heart repair; insertion of ventricular assist or artificial heart devices; and heart, lung and heart-lung transplantation.
 During this rotation residents will become familiar with the use of transesophogeal echocardiography and pulmonary artery catheters.
-In addition to the two month mandatory rotation, advanced clinical rotations of 2-6 months are available in the CA-3 year.
+In addition to the three month mandatory rotation, advanced clinical rotations are available in the CA-3 year.

 Critical Care Medicine

-This is a two month rotation in the CA-2 year.
-Critical care rotation is designed so residents will achieve proficiency in the recognition and management of problems encountered in the intensive care unit.
+This is a four month rotation in the CA-2 year.
+Critical care rotation is designed so residents will achieve proficiency in the recognition and management of complex problems encountered in the perioperative enviroment.
 This proficiency includes, but is not limited to the management of: sepsis, acute and chronic cardiac disease, acute respiratory failure, acute renal failure, hemodynamic instability, overdoses and poisonings, acute neurologic insults, acute electrolyte and endocrine emergencies, and coagulation disorders.
 For less common problems, residents should acquire knowledge sufficient to formulate a differential diagnosis, initiate a management plan, and request appropriate consultations.
-We rotate through both the Cardiothoracic ICU and the Surgical/Trauma ICU.
+We rotate through the Cardiothoracic ICU, Surgical/Trauma ICU, and Neurologic ICU.

-This is a four-week elective in the CA-1 or CA-2 year.
-An additional elective of one to three months duration may be taken at the Barrows Neurologic Institute during the CA-3 year.
+These are four-week rotations in the CA-1 and CA-2 year.
+An additional elective may be taken at the Barrows Neurologic Institute during the CA-3 year.
 Teaching during this rotation will emphasize preanesthetic assessment, intraoperative management (eg. neurological monitoring, manipulation of cerebral hemodynamics and cerebral protection techniques), and postoperative care of the neurosurgical patient.
 The neurosurgical procedures with which the residents will become familiar include craniotomy for head trauma, intracranial aneurysms, intracranial vascular malformations, intracranial tumors, transsphenoidal resection of pituitary tumors, CSF shunting procedures and major spine surgery.
 Upon completing their residency, our graduates should be competent to provide perioperative care for sophisticated neurosurgical procedures.

-This is a four-week rotation which usually occurs during the CA-1 year.
+These are four-week rotations which usually occur during the CA-2 and CA-3 year.
 During this rotation residents will become familiar with the various aspects specific to the delivery obstetrical anesthesia.
 These include: the physiological changes associated with pregnancy; labor and delivery; neural and pain pathways; and the provision of effective analgesia.
 Various anesthetic techniques with which residents will become proficient include epidural analgesia, combined spinal epidural analgesia, and continuous spinal analgesia for labor and delivery.
 Residents will understand the essentials of the pharmacology of local anesthetics, opioids and other analgesic agents as they pertain to the parturient.
 Effective techniques for the provision of cesarean anesthesia, including post-operative analgesia are emphasized.

-This is a four-week rotation usually taken during the CA-2 year.
+These are four-week rotations spaced throughout the residency.
 Residents on this service will learn how to evaluate children prior to surgery.
 The residents should understand pediatric illnesses, congenital abnormalities and the anatomical, physiological and pharmacological differences between children and adults.
 Residents will also become adept at providing general and local anesthesia for children of all ages.
 Upon completion of this rotation, residents should be able to care for most pediatric patients who are undergoing surgery.